riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 Then we have 3 tests.
 In the first test we're checking that the task text is correct.
 The second test is ensuring we have a checkbox available for marking the task as complete, and finally the third test is checking for the presence of a delete button.

-The first test is going to pass as we're already displaying the task text, the second two tests will fail however.
+The first test is going to pass as we're already displaying the task text, the second two tests will fail.

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-5-fail-1.png" class="img-responsive" />